 Mr. Howe is President of Bragg Creek Financial Consultants Ltd., a private financial consulting company.
 He has served as CFO of several public companies and also serves on the board of directors and audit committees of Bengal Energy Ltd., and Ensign Energy Services Inc. Mr. Howe earned a B.A. from the Ivey School of Business at the University of Western Ontario and is a member of the Chartered Professional Accountants of Alberta.
+Mr. Howe has expert skills in financial literacy.
 He has been a member of Pason's Audit Committee for 24 years.